Tendonitis Treatment Winfield, MO

 Tennis Elbow

-Symptoms of tennis elbow include pain and soreness on the outer part of the elbow, and weak grip strength.
+Symptoms of tennis elbow include pain and soreness on the outer part of the elbow, and a weak grip.

 Golfer’s Elbow

-Tendonitis Treatment in Winfield, MO: Causes
+Tendonitis Treatment in Winfield, MO: Risk Factors

 • Medical conditions — Certain medical conditions, such as rheumatoid arthritis and diabetes, can increase the likelihood of developing tendonitis.

-• Medications — Certain medications, such as corticosteroids or fluoroquinolone antibiotics, can also increase the likelihood of developing tendonitis.
+• Medications — Certain medications, like corticosteroids or fluoroquinolone antibiotics, can also increase the risk of developing tendonitis.

 Physical Therapy in Winfield, MO for Tendonitis Treatment

-• Ultrasound therapy is a type of physical therapy that uses high-frequency sound waves to penetrate deep into soft tissue and provide a gentle heat that increases blood flow and reduces inflammation.
+• Ultrasound therapy is a type of physical therapy that uses high-frequency sound waves to treat soft tissue injuries like tendonitis.

 • Heat and cold therapy are commonly used in physical therapy for a wide range of muscle, ligament, and tendon injuries.
-Heat can help to send more blood to the affected area, while cold works to reduce inflammation and ease pain.
+Heat can help to send more blood to the affected area, while cold works to reduce swelling and ease pain.

 • Dry needling is a technique that involves inserting thin needles into specific trigger points in and around the affected tendon.
 By making these minuscule tears, trigger point dry needling encourages the body to heal itself.

-• Education and lifestyle modifications from your physical therapist can provide education on proper ergonomics to help reduce the risk of re-injury.
-The physical therapist may also offer advice on lifestyle modifications such as nutrition, exercise, and proper posture to help promote healing.
+• Education and lifestyle modifications from your physical therapist can provide education on correct body movements to help prevent further injury.
+The physical therapist may also offer guidance on changes to your lifestyle such as nutrition, exercise, and proper posture to help promote healing.

 How to Prepare For Your 1st Appointment With a Physical Therapist in Winfield, MO

-• Bring any relevant medical information — If you have had any imaging or medical tests done related to your injury, bring the records with you to your appointment.
+• Bring any relevant medical records — If you have had any imaging or medical tests done related to your injury, bring the results with you to your appointment.

 • Be honest — Be honest with your physical therapist about your symptoms, lifestyle, and any previous injuries or medical conditions.
 This will help them to develop a treatment plan that is tailored to your specific needs and goals.